chmac/scuttle2nb/README.md

 - Run `yarn` to install dependencies
 - Run `yarn build` to build the script
 - Run the script like `/path/to/repo/dist/index.js --help`

+## Support

+There is no free support for this code.

+I successfully used it to import ~1.8k bookmarks.
+But your mileage may vary.
+I had all kinds of weird issues and bugs.
+There's no warranty and no support.